-- Fatigued Driving – As with truck drivers, bus drivers are only able to drive for a certain number of hours.
-Drivers are mandated for a certain amount of hours of rest before being able to drive again.
-The Canada Coach driver had been shown only to have had 2 hours of sleep in the previous 24 hours.
+- Fatigued Driving. – As with truck drivers, bus drivers are only able to drive for a certain number of hours.
+The law mandates drivers rest for a specific number of hours.
+Logs show the Canada Coach driver had only 2 hours of sleep in the previous 24 hours.

-- Reckless or Drunk Driving – In 2017, a coach bus crashed into an NYC MTA bus killing three people and injuring 16 more.
-Witnesses of the crash say that the coach bus was speeding and had run through a red light just before the crash.
+- Reckless or Drunk Driving. – In 2017, a coach bus crashed into an NYC MTA bus killing three people and injuring 16 more.
+Witnesses of the crash say that the coach bus was speeding and had run through a red light.
 The driver of the coach bus, in that case, had been fired from the MTA due to be being charged with a DUI.